chandler-barlow/controller-interceptor/README.md

 ### Options

-You can pass options to the interceptor to change the way the trace ids are generated.
+You can pass options to the interceptor.

 ```javascript
 const options = {